 - Submit copies of biographical documents, such as birth and marriage certificates, divorce decrees, and passports, as well as relevant police certificates,

 - Undergo a medical examination and receive necessary vaccinations, and

 - Appear for fingerprinting for security and background clearances.

-The National Visa Center (NVC) is responsible for collecting visa application fees and supporting documentation.
-The NVC will notify both the Petitioner and Beneficiary when the approved petition is received, and again, when an immigrant visa number is about to become available.
-The NVC will notify you about when you are eligible to submit immigrant visa processing fees (commonly referred to as the “Fee bill”) and supporting documentation.
+- Wait for notification from the National Visa Center (NVC) – The NVC collects visa application fees and supporting documents.
+The NVS notifies the petition and the beneficiary when the visa petition is received and again, when an immigrant visa number is about to become available.
+The NVC will also notify the foreign national when he or she must submit immigrant visa processing fees (known as the “fee bill”) and supporting documentation.

 - Attend the Interview – When a visa is available or your priority date is current, the consular office will schedule an interview.
 At the interview, the consular office will process your case and determine if you are eligible for an immigrant visa.

 - After your interview and if an immigrant visa is granted – If you are granted an immigrant visa, the consular officer will provide a packet of information, known as the “Visa Packet.”
 You may not open this packet.
 You must pay a USCIS Immigrant Fee, used to process the immigrant visa packet and produce the Green Card.
 When you arrive in the U.S., you must give the Visa Packet to a U.S. Customs and Border Protection (CPB) officer at the port of entry.
 The CPB officer will inspect you to determine whether to admit you into the U.S. as an LPR.
 If the CBP officer admits you, you will officially have lawful permanent resident status, having all the benefits of living and working in the United States permanently.